Skip to content

 • Server-Side Tool InvocationPOST /api/v1/tools/invoke endpoint enables agents to invoke tools through the server proxy without ever accessing raw credentials.
 The server resolves the appropriate grant, injects credentials from the vault, enforces rate limits, and records the invocation for audit.

 • 3-Tier Grant Resolution — Tool invocations are matched to grants using a three-tier resolution strategy: (1) grant.scopes contains the tool name, (2) grant.context["tools"] contains the tool name, (3) credential.service matches the tool name.
+This resolves the common mismatch where tool names differ from credential service names.

 • Client invoke_tool() MethodsOpenIntentClient.invoke_tool(tool_name, agent_id, parameters) (sync) and AsyncOpenIntentClient.invoke_tool(tool_name, agent_id, parameters) (async) for programmatic server-side tool invocation.